Katjes International: History

 Katjes International pools the investment activities of the Katjes Group in western Europe.
 In 2010, Katjes International purchased a 50% stake in the Dutch company Festivaldi, which produces the best-selling liquorice product by volume in the Netherlands ("Harlekijntjes").
 In 2011, Katjes International took over the confectionery manufacturer Lutti.
 Lutti is the market leader in the Belgian confectionery market and occupies second place in France.
 In early 2012, Katjes International acquired the Belgian distributor Continental Sweets Belgium N.V. and, in the same year, also acquired Dallmann & Co., which has since been supplementing the product portfolio in the sage cough candy segment.

 With its acquisition of Piasten in September 2014, Katjes International took over the largest producer of dragées and chocolate drops in Germany.
 Its product portfolio also includes the 'Big Ben' brand.
 In the previous financial year, Piasten generated net revenues of €91.6 million (as of 30 June 2014).
 In January 2016, Katjes increased its stake in the Dutch company Festivaldi to 100%.
 On 9 June 2017, Katjes International announced that it had acquired a stake in Josef Manner & Comp.
 AG.
 This was followed on 5 September 2017 by a takeover of the entire brand name business of Cloetta Italia S.r.l. (today called Sperlari S.r.l. again).
 Founded in 1836 by Enea Sperlari, the company is now the second-largest player in the Italian confectionery market and the market leader in the segment comprising sweets, liquorice, sweeteners and seasonal products.

 At the end of August 2018, Katjes International's negotiations with the CPK Group (Carambar & Co.
 SAS), based in Issy-les-Moulineaux, which was founded by the investment company Eurazeo, began through a merger of the French confectionery activities.
 The merger was completed on 31 December 2018.

 In December 2018 it was announced that the stake of just under 11% in the Halloren chocolate factory was sold to Charlie Investors.

 After the acquisition of 25% in the British Candy Kittens Limited by Katjes International in August 2019, the stake was increased to more than 50% in November 2019.
-The company was founded by Jamie Laing, known from the British TV series "Made in Chelsea", and offers vegetarian and gluten-free sweets without artificial flavors or colors.
+The company was founded by Jamie Laing, known from the British TV series "Made in Chelsea", and offers vegetarian and gluten-free sweets without artificial flavours or colours.